-It’s a diverse device that can be used at many occasions for an audio engineer, producer and recording artist.
+It’s a diverse device that can be used on many occasions for an audio engineer, producer, and recording artist.
 The quartet features legendary Apogee AD/DA conversion, 4 world-class microphone preamps, USB MIDI I/O, ESS Sabre32 DAC technology and monitor controls.
 All high-end components that you can expect for a product at this price-class.

 Inputs and outputs

 There are multiple options with an Apogee Quartet.
 Standard the device has 4 inputs (analog combination line) and 6 outputs (for 3 speakers sets).
 But…

 Quartet also includes 8 channels of digital input via 2 optical connections (ADAT/SMUX) for connecting an additional analog-to-digital converter, this basically means that you can extend to more inputs with an extra linkable device.
 In the Quartet, itself are 4 combination plugins for either XLR or Jack.
 Also, a MIDI input connection.

 There are 6 balanced 1/4” TRS outputs.
 Listen and compare stereo mixes on up to three sets of speakers and switch easily.
 It’s helpful when you’re working on a mix and want to hear the difference in audio on multiple devices, with a single touch-button you can switch to a different pair of speakers.

 There is also a Word Clock OUT for synching an external A/D converter and a Midi Output.